gavrielSorek/FlightSimulatorController/README.md

 3) Check your local IP address on the FG server machine:

-*open CMD and insert the command "ipconfig" and copy the  "IPv4 Address"  ( 192.168.X.X || 10.0.0.X)
+* open CMD and insert the command "ipconfig" and copy the  "IPv4 Address"  ( 192.168.X.X || 10.0.0.X)

-4)You can run the android apllication with this github repositiry from "android studio" or you can install the application on your android phone via the .apk file from [this link](https://github.com/gavrielSorek/FlightSimulatorController/blob/main/install%20file)
+4) You can run the android apllication with this github repositiry from "android studio" or you can install the application on your android phone via the .apk file from [this link](https://github.com/gavrielSorek/FlightSimulatorController/blob/main/install%20file)

 5)	Open the android apllication on your android device.

 6)	Launch  our app!

+After lanuch our app:
+1)	insert your public IPV4 address
+2)	insert port 6400
+3) press connect
+4) controll the simulator with the joystick and the seek bars